JohnDevlopment/doctool/README.md

 For tags that take parameters, said parameters are called *tag-parameters*.
 This is to distinguish between tag-parameters and, for example, parameters to a method being documented.

+<a id="definition_documentation-block"></a>

+&bullet; documentation block
+The term I use for a comment block that will be processed by Doctool.
+If a line starts with two pounds, that signals Doctool to process the comments.
+The comments below that line and stretching to the first line of code is what is known as a "documentation block".

 ## Class Documentation Structure

 The following headers describe the sections of the header and the tags they support.